biocore/empress/README.md

 ## Empress Plot

-We’ll start with a simple stand-alone tree visualization artifact and explore our tree using the various features.
+We’ll start with a simple stand-alone tree visualization artifact and explore our tree using the various features in Empress.

 ```bash
 qiime empress plot \